Historic Range: $54.83-$110.00

 - Pronation causes my knees to hurt

-These are one of the pairs of shoes I won here on Trailspace several months back.
+These are one of the pairs of shoes I won in a contest here on Trailspace several months back.
 The other is the Patagonia Activist which I review here.
 I wanted to wear them for a while before reviewing them and I now have some opinions.

 First, these are actually some really comfortable shoes on the feet.
 They are very lightweight and breathable.
 When I first received them, I thought the electric orange was going to be a bit too much for me, but now I think the color is kind of cool.